heatherhutchinson211/Amazon_Vine_Analysis/README.md

 **-How many Vine reviews were 5 stars?
 How many non-Vine reviews were 5 stars?**

+When filtering among verified purchases, I found that 2288 verified purchases were 5 stars and 10043 non-verfied purchases wer 5 stars.
 **-What percentage of Vine reviews were 5 stars?
 What percentage of non-Vine reviews were 5 stars?**

 When filtering using "paid" and "unpaid," I saw that 64% of verified purchases were 5-stars.